sandeep983/extension-changer-script/README.md

 -os

-What you need to use this?
+Requirements
 -Python3

-How to use this?
+How to use it?
 -Open CMD/Powershell/Terminal
  Change Directory to the folder where you downloaded EC.py Now type "python EC.py path/ .extension" for example 'python EC.py Desktop/Wallpapers/ .png'